billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 The only battle is Satan's against God.

 God does not really fight back because God has already won.
-When Christ died on the cross and rose from the dead on the third day, Satan was d
+When Christ died on the cross and rose from the dead on the third day, Satan and death were overcome.
+But Satan wants to inflict as much pain on God's people as he can before he's finally tossed into the abyss.

+I have absolutely no fear of error in writing this, and everyday gives us fresh evidence of this preternatural battle
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODQ2OTAyMTUsMTI4MTI0ODExNV19
+eyJoaXN0b3J5IjpbMTc0MTM3NjQ3MiwxMjgxMjQ4MTE1XX0=
 -->